 If you are involved with a city, this is worth looking into.

 As a member of the Bloomington Commission on Sustainability, I will be working on applying this standard to the City of Bloomington, Indiana in the next several months.
-Stay tuned as I report about the process.
+Over time, I will report about the process.